joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-07-26-walkabout.md

 ### Soccer ball by symmetry

 On the soccer ball, suppose we let Andy to wander indefinitely.
 How often would we expect him to be on a given position?
-The answer, in the fullness of time, is simply $1/n^\text{th}$ of the time.
+Since all positions on the ball are equivalent, the answer is simply $1$ out of $n$ of the time.

-It might seem like this is too cute, since Andy isn't indefinitely wandering, but starting from a definite position.
+It may seem like this is too cute, since Andy isn't indefinitely wandering but starting from a definite position.
 However, any subsequence in the infinite wander from $i$ back to $i$ is a valid morning stroll.

 Still, we can calculate explicitly to verify that expected time to return is indeed $20$ steps.